williamjuan027/angular-animations-explorer/README.md

 _This is not meant to be as comprehensive or a replacement for documentation, but rather a quick way to showcase the different animation methods that are available, look at their behavior and some use cases, and the code behind the implementation._

+If you like my work, feel free to tweet about it or star this repository.

 **Enjoy :)**

 ## Build Setup